 Silk organza, cotton batting and threads from an old plantation quilt.

 A gift for Ginny Grose from her husband Phil.

 Words Are Seeds

-Another Signature, in honor of my father’s life in publishing, and my own fascination with the design and formation of pages.
+In honor of my father’s life in publishing, and my own fascination with the design and formation of pages.
 The things we inherit through our DNA often conflict with the things our culture tells us.
 It is our constant battle to reconcile the two stories and to shape an individual conscience in the process.
 This is a reference to the unit of a book as it comes off the printing press, and to the history of quilts as vehicles for storytelling.
 The notes are a journal of my recycling journey through old studio debris.
-My constant attention to the creative process over 30 years has led me to ponder how seldom we learn without sacrificing what we originally assumed.
-Silk organza, tea-stained, bookbinders glue, found materials12 Panel Signature
+My constant attention to the creative process over the past 30 years has led me to ponder how seldom we can learn without sacrificing what we originally assumed.

-Scraps of old projects seem to form the most fertile compost for my recent work.
-Many inspiring leftovers from the past 20 years are captured here, part of the handwritten saga.
+Scraps of old projects seem to form the most fertile compost during this era.
+Many inspiring leftovers are captured here, part of the handwritten saga.
 The many layers of glued silk approximate parchment, but no goats died, only silkworms.
-Silk organza (12 layers), bookbinders glue, found materials, linen thread

 Nature / Nurture